ksherman/kds-site-gatsby/src/posts/2010-03-02-but-all-i-can-do-is-speak-from-the-heart.md

   - illuminations
   - Video
 ---
 Video time!
-I&#8217;ve been working on this for over a week, in my spare (ha!) time.
-First thing I&#8217;ve put together using footage from my 7D.
-There is about 10 or 12 things I would have done differently knowing what I know now&#8230; But I guess that&#8217;s learning!
+I've been working on this for over a week, in my spare (ha!) time.
+First thing I've put together using footage from my 7D.
+There is about 10 or 12 things I would have done differently knowing what I know now...
+But I guess that's learning!